thomergil/gopro-map-sync/README.md

 pipenv run ./gpxmapmovie -j path/to/gpx-animator.jar \
                          --args args.txt \
                          --files files.txt \
-                         --reference wahoo.gpx \
+                         --reference wahoo.gpx
-                         --timezone Europe/Amsterdam
 ```

-When you use `--reference`, it is **strongly recommended**, you also use the `--timezone` argument.
-(Otherwise there will be a timezone lookup for each GPX point, which dramatically impacts performance.)
 This process of "annotating" data is messy and imperfect, especially as GoPro footage is interrupted (for example, for battery changes) and the Garmin or Wahoo pauses when standing still.

 Under the hood, `gpxcomment` annotates the GPX by adding a `<cmt>` block to each GPX track point, which GPX Animator consumes using the `--comment-position` argument.